Information for PEAK Supervisors

 - Pay can range from $10-$12 per hour

 - New positions cannot replace existing positions

-- Students enrolled in classes at least half time (6 credit hours)
+- PEAK employees must be enrolled in classes at least half time (6 credit hours)

 - Positions must be deemed substantive

 Requests for a PEAK Job must be approved by the Office of Career Connections and will only be considered periodically throughout the year.
 Once approved, all PEAK Jobs must be posted on CareerLink.
 PEAK applicants must submit both a resume AND cover letter in order to give them experience creating polished application materials.
 You must conduct at least one interview before offering a PEAK position.
 You can interview as many or as few candidates as you’d like.